 My first visit to Georgia was mainly in Kakheti – the Eastern part of Georgia, where most of its wine is made.
 It made a big impression on me, and since then I have spent a lot of time reading, thinking and writing about Georgia.
 I had to return, and this time headed South and West from Tbilisi, spending one night near Vardzia and three in Kutaisi.
 The remaining three nights, immediately after and before our flights, were in Tbilisi.
 This time there was just the two of us in a car with a guide, on a private tour organised by Living Roots, which was a very much more intimate experience compared to the Arblaster and Clarke trip last time, and considerably cheaper.
 The number of wines we got to try was a considerably less, and we generally drank the wine, as God intended, rather than tasting it.
 But that was no bad thing.
 In addition to natural qvevri wines bottled for sale, we drank undocumented homemade restaurant house wines probably made the same way, and a couple of examples of cheap factory wines (as the Georgians sneeringly call them).

-Just to be clear from a disclosure point of view for anything I might write about this trip – I believe that we paid through Living Roots for everything we received.
+Just to be clear from a disclosure point of view for anything I might write about this trip – we paid for everything we received.
 It was a holiday; not a press trip.

 Some of the many highlights…

 In the South we visited the cave-city of Vardzia.
 Established in the 12th century as a place to hide from invading armies, it grew to a man-made cave complex on 13 levels suitable for permanent inhabitation.
 A series of earthquakes later exposed the cave-city in section, which is what we see now.
 Further North, and much close to Kutaisi, we visited the Gelati Monastery.
 It was founded in 1106, and became one of the most important cultural and intellectual centres in Georgia.